Naming law: Indonesia

-The Ministry of Home Affairs of the Republic of Indonesia Regulation no. 73 of 2022 about Recording of Names on Residence Document regulates naming in Indonesia.
-The document requires names to be written in the Latin script, not a mononym (at least consisting of 2 words) and not more than 60 characters, including spaces (although the Citizenship and Civil Registry claimed in 2021 that names were limited to 55 characters).
-Names hard to read, have negative meanings and multiple meanings, being abbreviated, using numbers and symbols, and those with academic degrees, are also prohibited.
-People with mononyms or overly long names born before 2022 are subject into grandfather clause and thus not required to change their name.
+Legal naming in Indonesia currently follows Regulation no. 73 of 2022 about Recording of Names on Residence Document, which requires names to be written in the Latin script, not to be mononymous (i.e. they must consist of at least two words), and to have no more than 60 characters, including spaces, a small increase from the previous limit of 55.
+Names are also forbidden which are hard to read, have negative or multiple meanings, are abbreviated or contain numbers, symbols or references to academic degrees.
+People born before 2022 who have mononyms or overly long names are exempted via the grandfather clause principle, thenceforth allowed to keep their names.